sensei-hacker/inavwiki/MSP-V2.md

 # MSP V2 Message Catalogue

-At the time of writing, no MSP V2 messages have been defined (0x4242 is a joke, not a land grab).
+For iNav 1.8.0, MSP V2 messages have been defined (0x4242 is a joke, not a land grab).
 It is hoped that a message catalogue can be cooperatively developed by FC authors to avoid the current fragmentation in MSP V1.

 Suggested approach is to allocate blocks of MSPv2 messages to certain firmwares - use high nibble of Function ID as firmware family identifier.
 This will allow up to 4096 firmware-specific messages.